-The Haunting Of Hill House is one of Netflix's most talked-about shows, winning over fans for its inventive adaptation of Shirley Jackson's classic horror novel by the same name.
-With an incredible cast, layered plot lines, and terrifying ghosts, the show garnered critical acclaim since its October 2018 release.
-There are a lot of show details to mull over and theorize about, but luckily not much to criticize.
+The Haunting of Hill House is one of Netflix's most talked-about shows, winning over fans for its original adaptation of Shirley Jackson's classic horror novel of the same name.
+With an incredible cast, layered plot lines, and terrifying ghosts, the show has garnered much critical acclaim since its October 2018 release.
+There are a lot of show details that allow for elaborate fan theories, but luckily there isn't much to criticize.

-One of the most glaringly questionable aspects of the show, however, is certain characters' shortsightedness.
-Why would Hugh stick his hand in a fan without checking if it was off?
+One of the most glaringly problematic aspects of the show, however, is certain characters' shortsightedness.
+Why would Hugh stick his hand in a fan without making sure it's unplugged?
 Why would Shirley cheat on her seemingly perfect husband?
-Their actions contribute to the worst decisions in The Haunting of Hill House series.
+Their actions are among the worst decisions in The Haunting of Hill House.

 The Dudleys Don't Keep An Eye On Their Daughter

 On multiple occasions, both Dudleys talk about how creepy Hill House can be.
 They tell Hugh and Olivia about losing their first child to Hill House and the dangers of lingering there.
 But despite their past tragedies, the couple doesn't keep track of their only living child, Abigail.
-While the Dudleys work at Hill House during the day, their daughter, Abigail, stays at home alone on the other side of the property.
-Clara mentions to Olivia she doesn't let Abigail out into the world out of fear that something will happen to her.
+While the Dudleys work at Hill House during the day, their daughter, Abigail, stays home alone on the other side of the property.
+Clara mentions to Olivia she doesn't let Abigail out into the world because she fears something will happen to her.

-They leave a six year old alone all day and don't even notice when she sneaks out at night to have a sleepover with Luke and Nell at Hill House - an act with fatal consequences.
+They leave a 6-year-old alone all day and don't even notice when she sneaks out at night to have a sleepover with Luke and Nell at Hill House - an act with serious consequences.

 The Family Stays At The House Despite Warnings They Shouldn't

-The Dudleys have worked in Hill House for years, and they try warning Hugh and Olivia away from the home.
+The Dudleys have worked in Hill House for years, and they warn Hugh and Olivia not to stay there.
 Both Clara and Horace tell the Crains that staying in the haunted building at night is especially dangerous.
 The Dudleys themselves are only there during the day.